pizycki/RememberMe/README.md

 And you're done!

 Open your browser and navigate to one of the `URL` visible in the 3rd `cmd`.
-Here is `http://DAYSTATE-PC:8000`.
+Here is mine: `http://DAYSTATE-PC:8000`.

-There you go, your Remember Me! app
+There you go, your Remember Me! up and running.

 Congratulations.